jeremiah-c-leary/hdl-component-manager/docs/source/list_subcommand.rst

    rook          1.1.0        3.0.3        http://svn/my_repo/comps

 The upgrade column shows the latest published version available.
-There may be several versions between what is installed and what is available.
+There may be several versions between what is installed and what is published.
-Use a repository browswer to determine if an upgrade is desired.
+Use a repository browser to decide whether to upgrade a component.